wala/wala.github.io/IDE/pycharm.md

 ## Prerequisites

-* Recent PyCham
+* Recent PyCharm

 * PyCharm must have LSP plugin installed

-* PyCharm must be invoked in a context where JAVA_HOME points to a Java 8 JDK
+* Run PyCharm in a context where JAVA_HOME points to a Java 8 JDK

 ## Steps